MarkySwifty/MarkySwifty/README.md

 ---
 ![YouTube Channel Views](https://img.shields.io/youtube/channel/views/UC5QrL9r64RgBCZPSQ2kccAQ?label=People%20who%20have%20viewed%20my%20channel%3A&style=social)

-An aspiring Software Engineer / Web Developer specializing in HTML, CSS, and JavaScript.
+I am an aspiring Software Engineer / Web Developer specializing in HTML, CSS, and JavaScript.
 I have fun creating technologies listed in the **toolbox** below !

 I have a passion for teaching aspiring youth about thier potential in fields of STEM.